kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 #### Extending the configuration and future-proofing

-These options are defined at the workload level.
+The options above (maintenance window, restart exclusion) are defined at the workload level.
 If there is a need to define them at the namespace level, we can introduce it in the future as a separate custom resource and plan a migration from workload-level annotations to a custom resource with label selectors.
 This allows configuring restarter behavior for multiple workloads with a single configuration.

 ### Predicate logic for workload restart